-On a silipat or a cookie sheet lined with aluminum foil, place the squash flesh side down so the shell is face up.
+On a silipat or a cookie sheet lined with aluminum foil, place the squash flesh side up.
 Bake the squash for 45 minutes to 1 hour until the flesh is soft.
-(By the way, your house is about to smell amazing!)

 - When the squash is done, take an ice cream scooper and scoop out the squash.
 Place in a blender or food processor.
 With my Hubbard squash, I had about 3 to 3 1/2 cups of squash after I was finished scooping.

 - Slowly add a cup of water to your blender/food processor and puree until your squash is pureed.
 You want your consistency to be a little on the liquid side after the puree.